 Unlike Manu, Bakhau indeed is a mountain, but NOT in the east, in the west of the Nile.

 Based on the definitions we see here, Bakhau is clearly associated with the birth of the god Ra in the early morning, but that birth doesn't have to take place in the east, where the actual sun is seen rising in the morning.
-And since we are talking about a spirit, the spirit can be born anywhere on earth and then flies to the disk at the speed of light.
+And since we are talking about a spirit, the spirit can fly to the disk at the speed of light from anywhere on Earth.

 There is a holy hill in Amenta, the land of the dead; QUOTE: "Homage to thee, O thou who dwellest in the Holy Hill (Set-Tchesert) of Amentet" (Budge, Book of the Dead, Vol.2, p.365)

-2. Hathor is coming out from the holy hill
+Right: Hathor is coming out of the holy hill

-This holy hill is the Hill of Bakhau, the assumed mountain of sunrise in the east.
-See the eye painted on this mountain, behind Osiris; it resembles the eye that is drawn with the symbols of Bakhau; shown below:
+This holy hill that Sebak is sitting on is the Hill of Bakhau, the assumed mountain of sunrise in the east.
+See the eye painted on the picture of the mountain, behind Osiris; it resembles the eye that is drawn with the symbols of Bakhau; shown below:

-This symbol () is not a part of the word Bakhau, but a determinative sign of it, as mentioned in the quote above from the book of Peter Renouf.
+This symbol () is not a part of the word Bakhau, but a determinative sign of it, as mentioned in a quote above from the book of Peter Renouf.

 Notice that the mountain symbol in Bakhau is different from the single curved symbol .
-Now we have a painting of a mountain that we can see, which indicates that this is the correct symbol for mountain, but there is no painting of a mountain for the single curved symbol .
+Now we have a painting of a mountain that we can see, which indicates that this is the correct symbol for mountain or hill, but there is no painting of a mountain for the single curved symbol .

 The following quote is about this hill, the hill of Bakhau: